pushkarjajoria/Tresillo/README.md

 ## Concepts and data

--   The concret focus of the project lays in analyzing the most popular songs (as expressed in charts) over a certain period of time, anaylizing their rhythmic structure to see if the use the tresillo rhythm.
+-   The concret focus of the project lays in analyzing popular songs (as e.g. expressed in charts) over a certain period of time by looking at their rhythmic structure to see if they use the tresillo rhythm.

--   Writing a algorithm to detect the rhythm and thenm applying it to the dataset.
+-   Writing a rhythm detection algorithm and applying it to a popular music dataset

--   The billboard archive for the chart informations, Spotify API, Millions song dataset
+-   Billboard archive for chart informations, Spotify API, Millions song dataset

 ## Methods

 -   Rhythm analysis
+-   Time series analysis

 ## Literature